 Long hair is to be tied back and no nail varnish, jewellery, false eyelashes or false nails should be worn.

-You will be able to enter the industry by working on a yard, within a stud, perhaps in a business such as a country store, feed merchant or tack shop or in another company allied to the equine industry such as a welfare organisation or membership body.
-As you will have gained a breadth and depth of skills and knowledge over a very wide range of units, you could progress within work to become, among other roles, a:
+You will be able to enter the industry by working on a yard, within a stud, perhaps in a business such as a country store, feed merchant or tack shop or in another company/business allied to the equine industry such as a welfare organisation or membership body.
+As you will have gained a breadth and depth of skills and knowledge over a very wide range of units, you could progress within work to become, among other roles:

-With many transferable skills embedded throughout the course, it gives you the option to switch vocation easily.
+With many transferable skills embedded throughout the course, it is possible to switch vocation easily.

-Additionally, you can progress to equine or non-equine related higher education, such as:
+Additionally, you can progress to equine or non-equine related higher education, such as the:

 Derby College offers a range of horse-related weekend and evening courses – please see the Derby College Equestrian Centre website www.derby-college.co.uk/equestrian-centre.